YezhaoZhong/VKR/README.md

 ## License

 This project is licensed.
-See license file for details.
+See [LICENSE](https://github.com/YezhaoZhong/VKR/blob/main/LICENSE) file for details.